JMX Custom Statistics

 public static AutoCloseable statsDuration(String entry, String key)

-This method is returned by calling .close() on this object to indicate the end of the duration measurement.
+Call .close() on the returned object to mark the end of the measured interval.

 public static String fnCustomStats() throws Exception {